charlie763/CivNetSplashPage/_jobs/2017-05-31-marketing-and-community-outreach.md

 <p>
   <strong>Commitment and Pay:</strong> CivNet is interested in hiring someone that, if it is a good fit, will stay on long term and receive a
 raise upon completion of subsequent funding rounds.
 Pay the first year will be $20-40K plus equity depending on qualifications.
 Equity is part ownership of CivNet.
-Learn more here.
+Learn more <a href="https://www.themuse.com/advice/getting-startup-equity-everything-you-need-to-know">here</a>.
 CivNet recently got accepted into a mission-driven accelerator program.
 We are happy to share more details about CivNet’s business during interviews, since taking equity in CivNet is like investing in our company.